Pattern Day Trading Rules Explained

 Pattern Day Trading Rules

 The guidelines state that during this time, a trader should only be able to close trades.
 If the individual meets the margin call, they can continue to trade.
-The minimum equity a pattern day trader must have in their platform is $25,000.
+Under the legacy framework, the minimum equity a pattern day trader must have in their account is $25,000; under the new framework, this is being replaced by intraday margin requirements based on market exposure.

 What Happens If You Pattern Day Trade?